How To Create and Communicate a Workplace Vaccination Policy

 - Using Technology to Improve Vaccine Policy Communication

-And for many, that’s certainly a welcomed relief.
-Employers are anxious to resume more normal business operations, the government is eager to re-establish economic stability, and many employees struggling with social isolation and work-from-home fatigue are ready for a change of scenery.
+For many, “normalcy” means getting employees back to working in-person in the office, at least part of the time.
+Employers are anxious to resume more normal business operations.
+The government is eager to re-establish economic stability and bolster consumer confidence.
+And millions of employees struggling with social isolation and work-from-home fatigue are ready for a change of scenery.

 But there’s more to a COVID-19 return-to-work strategy than reconfiguring office space and writing up quarantine guidelines.
 As employers determine when and how to reopen their facilities, how your organization approaches employee vaccination will be an important consideration.